What Is Vincent Viola's Net Worth and Salary?

 Real Estate

-In 2005 Vincent and his wife Teresa paid $20 million for a 20,000 square-foot mansion on the Upper East Side of New York City.
+In 2005, Vincent and his wife, Teresa, paid $20 million for a 20,000-square-foot mansion on the Upper East Side of New York City.
 The home is six levels and has seven bedrooms.
 Vincent and Teresa performed major renovations to the property, which dates back to the 1880s.
-They added a swimming pool, movie theater and even a panic room.
+They added a swimming pool, a movie theater, and even a panic room.

-In 2013 he listed the home for sale for a show-stopping $114 million.
-He finally sold the property in March 2021 for $60 million.
-At one point in 2017 he was under contract with a Chinese tycoon to sell the home for $80 million.
+In 2013, Viola listed the home for sale for a show-stopping $114 million, and it finally sold in March 2021 for $60 million.
+At one point in 2017, he was under contract with a Chinese tycoon to sell the home for $80 million.
 The buyer reportedly disappeared before the deal could close.
 Vincent kept an $8 million deposit.

-In January 2021 Vincent and Teresa sold a home in Brooklyn Heights for $25.5 million.
-This sale set a record for townhouse sale price in Brooklyn.
+In January 2021, Vincent and Teresa sold a home in Brooklyn Heights for $25.5 million.
+This sale set a record for townhouse sale prices in Brooklyn.

-In 2017 he paid $105 million for a property in Brooklyn Heights, which he apparently intends to convert to condos.
+In 2017, Viola paid $105 million for a property in Brooklyn Heights, which he apparently intends to convert to condos.

 Personal Life

-Viola is married to his wife, Teresa.
-They have three sons and live in New York City.
-They have lived in a number of high-dollar properties in the city, as well as in other cities around the country.
-Both Viola and his wife are involved in horseracing as owners of St. Elias Stable and Teresa Viola Racing.
-They are co-owners of the horse Always Dreaming, a Kentucky Derby champion.
-Viola also is the owner of the NHL team, the Florida Panthers.
+Vincent and his wife, Teresa, have three sons and live in New York City.
+They have lived in several high-dollar properties in the city and in other cities around the country.
+Both Vincent and Teresa are involved in horseracing as owners of St. Elias Stable and Teresa Viola Racing.
+They are co-owners of the Kentucky Derby champion horse Always Dreaming.
+Viola also owns the NHL team, the Florida Panthers.

-Viola has been involved in a couple of philanthropy efforts.
-After the September 11, 2001 attacks, Viola helped found the Combating Terrorism Center at West Point.
-He was the principal funder at the center's creation.
-He also founded the technology company, Rowan Technology Solutions, to support cadet education in the areas of military history, military science, and leadership.
-He has endowed the Avery Cardinal Dulles, S.J.
+Viola has been involved in a few philanthropic efforts.
+After the September 11, 2001 attacks, he helped found the Combating Terrorism Center at West Point and was the principal funder of its creation.
+He also founded the technology company Rowan Technology Solutions to support cadet education in military history, military science, and leadership.
+Vincent has endowed the Avery Cardinal Dulles, S.J.
 Chair in Catholic Theology at Fordham University.